 Kimpton De Witt Amsterdam

 The luxurious Kimpton chain is renown in the US for their very pet-friendly policy, and the Kimpton De Witt Amsterdam is just as pet-friendly.
-There is no charge for pets and no size restrictions, and beds, bowls and treats are provided.
+There is no charge for pets and no size restrictions.

 Find out more and check the latest rates

-While visiting Rotterdam, we enjoyed staying at the Inntel Hotels Rotterdam Centre.
+While visiting Rotterdam, we enjoyed staying at the Maashotel Rotterdam Centre (previously the Inntel Hotel Rotterdam Centre).
 Our dog Schnitzel was warmly welcomed and our room was quiet, despite the hotel being busy.

 The hotel is located a short five minute stroll from the Erasmus Bridge waterbus stop (perfect for heading to Kinderdijk), plus it’s just a short walk from Witte de Withstraat, home to many cool restaurants and bars with outdoor terraces spilling out onto the street.

-Note there the current pet fee per night is €25 per pet (as of 2022).
+Note there the current pet fee per night is €25 per pet (as of 2024), with only “small” pets permitted (although no maximum weight is specified).

 Find out more and check the latest rates